 The students this article is about are the curious, explorative, learners.
 These individuals are never satisfied with the lesson’s boundaries as you set them.
 They always want to know what will be in store for tomorrow, and what is written on the next page of their textbook.
 These will be your better students.

-Since you won’t have time to fulfill their curiosity at full, they’ll begin exploring on their own.
+Since you won’t have time to fulfill their curiosity in full, they’ll begin exploring on their own.

 They’ll improvise on the piano prior to your arrival at the lesson.
 They’ll try solving the more complicated math problems you planned on getting to next week.
 They’ll explore and they’ll be sure to make mistakes.